awslabs/aws-sdk-swift/reference/0.x/AWSIoTAnalytics/IoTAnalyticsClientProtocol.md

 func deleteChannel(input: DeleteChannelInput, completion: @escaping (ClientRuntime.SdkResult<DeleteChannelOutputResponse, DeleteChannelOutputError>) -> Void)
 ```

-### deleteDataset(input:​completion:​)
+### deleteDataset(input:completion:)

 Deletes the specified dataset.
-You do not have to delete the content of the dataset before you perform this
+You do not have to delete the content of the dataset before you perform this operation.
-operation.

 ``` swift
 func deleteDataset(input: DeleteDatasetInput, completion: @escaping (ClientRuntime.SdkResult<DeleteDatasetOutputResponse, DeleteDatasetOutputError>) -> Void)
 ```

-### deleteDatasetContent(input:​completion:​)
+### deleteDatasetContent(input:completion:)

 Deletes the content of the specified dataset.